unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

 From this model instance, the points at the given points id are extracted and the distance to their target position is computed.
 This distance is what was modelled by the uncertainty of the observations.
-We can therefore directly use the modeled uncertainty to compute the likelihood of our model given the data:
+We can therefore directly use the modelled uncertainty to compute the likelihood of our model given the data:

 ``` scala mdoc:silent
 case class SimpleCorrespondenceEvaluator(model: StatisticalMeshModel,